-The beef return is a real treasure of Indonesian cuisine.
-Originally from the island of Sumatra, this dish is traditionally prepared for special occasions, such as family festivals and religious ceremonies.
-Slowly simmered in coconut milk and a combination of scented spices, the beef becomes incredibly tender, while the sauce is reduced to give a creamy and caramelized texture.
-Naturally gluten -free, the Rendang is perfect for a friendly meal that invites you to culinary travel.
-Find out how to prepare this Indonesian specialty at home with simple and accessible ingredients.
+Beef Rendang is a true treasure of Indonesian cuisine.
+Originating from the island of Sumatra, this dish is traditionally prepared for special occasions, such as family celebrations and religious ceremonies.
+Slowly simmered in coconut milk and a blend of fragrant spices, the beef becomes incredibly tender, while the sauce reduces to a smooth, caramelized texture.
+Naturally gluten-free, Rendang is perfect for a convivial meal that invites you on a culinary journey.
+Discover how to prepare this Indonesian specialty at home with simple, readily available ingredients.

 Slow cooking : The key to good Rendang is slow cooking.
 The longer you simmer over low heat, the more tender the beef will be and the more flavorful the sauce will be.